 2. PAYMENT FOR SPACE.

 Upon receipt and acceptance of the Exhibitor sponsorship purchase by Show Management an invoice will be prepared and can be paid online or via check.
 Payment is due immediately.
-All booth and sponsorship payments are to be made payable to “The Higher Education User Group” (in U.S. funds).
+Payment for all events must be received no later than 45 days prior to the first day of the event.
+All booth and sponsorship payments are to be made payable to “The Higher Education User Group” and must be in US funds only, drawn on a US bank.
 All checks must be mailed, along with a copy of the invoice to:

 HEUG ALLIANCE Conference